SAP-archive/cloud-platform-workflow-virtual-event/exercises/07/readme.md

 In this step you'll take a final look at the request before submitting it.

-:point_right: While still in the Authorization tab, use the "Preview Request" button to update the request details with the authorization data (you don't have to do this, it will be generated automatically when you send the request, this is just a way of seeing it before the request is submitted).

-:point_right: Notice that when you do this, the number of headers shown in the Headers tab goes up by one.
-Switch to that tab now, and look at the Temporary Headers, where you should see an Authorization header with the access token as the value, preceded with the word "Bearer".
+:point_right: Switch to the Headers tab now, where you should see an Authorization header with the access token as the value, preceded with the word "Bearer".
 This is Postman using the access token (that you retrieved just before) to authenticate the actual API call.

 :point_right: Now look at the "Body" tab and you should see something that looks familiar - a request body similar to the one you specified in Exercise 06 when you [created a new workflow instance](../06/readme.md#5-create-a-new-workflow-instance-via-the-api):